WHAT IS LANGUAGE ACCESS?

 The legal mandate varies from county to county, state to state, and sector to sector.
 The lack of coordination in the delivery of language access services results in duplication of efforts, increased costs, and loose or unclear guidelines that are not enforceable.
 Too many laws that do not communicate with each other to regulate language access create unpredictability in the quality and level of service.
 The lack of coordination of services negatively impacts recipients of services.

 WHY DOES LANGUAGE ACCESS MATTER?

-Most of the sources reviewed for this paper and the fact-finding interview point to funding as a core issue impacting the delivery of language accessibility services.
-When agencies are asked to do more with the same amount of money it is understandably challenging.
+Funding as a core issue impacting the delivery of language accessibility services.
+Agencies are asked to do more with the same amount of money.
 For instance, local government and state agencies have to hire additional bilingual staff, training staff, contracting interpreters and translators, pay ethnic media, and invest in new software and technology.
-It is costly to develop and oversee an operation for which there is little precedent.
+It takes dedicated funding to develop and oversee a sustainable, effective, and expansive language access operation.

 Race and Ethnicity

 There is a stigma attached to being a non-English speaker

 Linguistically isolated populations experience disparate adverse health and economic outcomes due to their inability to access and utilize public services that are available to the general public freely and equitably.
 Without language accessibility, a large segment of the population is unable to enjoy the same civil rights protections afforded to all other citizens.
 Language barriers exacerbate LEPs' access to life-saving information.
 In 2021, research published by a Journal of the American Medical Association (JAMA) underscored the various social and demographic factors linked to higher incidence (21.7% higher) and mortality (16.9% higher) rates of COVID-19.
 These factors include limited English proficiency, race, and disability.